Srijancse-zz/Srijancse.github.io/_posts/2017-04-27-collaborative-editing.markdown

 ---

 Recently, I've been diving deep on how **real-time collaborative** editing works.
-I have been reading various papers on both the methods of implementing collaborative editing : **Operational Transformation**, which goes back to 1989, when it was first implemented by the [GROVE (GRoup Outtie Viewing Editor)](https://www.lri.fr/~mbl/ENS/CSCW/2012/papers/Ellis-SIGMOD89.pdf) system (this algorithm is quite old, and Google uses this algorithm for collaborative editing for Google Docs, Google Slides, etc; Wave) and **Conflict-Free Replicated Data Types**, which is a much newer approach to real-time editing.
+I have been reading various papers on both the methods of implementing collaborative editing : **Operational Transformation**, which goes back to 1989, when it was first implemented by the [GROVE (GRoup Outtie Viewing Editor)](https://www.lri.fr/~mbl/ENS/CSCW/2012/papers/Ellis-SIGMOD89.pdf) system (this algorithm is quite old, and Google uses this algorithm for collaborative editing for Google Docs, Google Slides, Wave, etc) and **Conflict-Free Replicated Data Types**, which is a much newer approach to real-time editing.

 ### Real challenge of collaborative editing